 Sleep problems can interfere with daily functioning.
-An occasional night without sleep doesn’t necessarily mean your performance will suffer the next day.
-But if poor sleep is a common occurrence it can lead to various problems, such as lack of concentration, lack of energy, fatigue and drowsiness.
+An occasional night without sleep does not necessarily mean your performance will suffer the next day, but if poor sleep is a common occurrence, it can lead to various problems, such as lack of concentration, lack of energy, fatigue and drowsiness.
 These problems are mainly caused by sleep disorders.
-But rest assured, there is lots of information available about sleep disorders and help is just a few clicks away.
+Rest assured, there is lots of information available about sleep disorders and help is just a few clicks away.

 Treatments for sleep problems

 A distinction should be made between mild sleep problems and more severe forms.
 In general, severe sleep problems or chronic insomnia is defined as three or more nights of disrupted sleep a week over the course of three or more weeks, leading to significant reductions in performance during the day.
-If sleep is disrupted occasionally within a period of less than three weeks, and if it does not make it difficult for you to function during the day, then these problems are classed as mild sleep problems.
-These sleep problems usually resolve themselves.
+If sleep is disrupted occasionally within a period of less than three weeks, and if it does not make it difficult for you to function during the day, then these problems are classed as mild sleep problems, which usually resolve themselves.

 What are sleep problems?